rmscode/binary-garden/docs/hardware/raspberrypi.md

 DietPi will now go through a one time setup process based on the options in the `dietpi.txt` file.
 This may take several minutes depending on the speed of the SD card and software chosen to install in `dietpi.txt`.
 Once complete, make sure the Pi reboots and launches Chromium in kiosk mode.

-You'll notice that the cursor is still visible.
-To hide it, we'll have to edit the autostart file:

-1. Close Chromium by pressing `Alt+F4` to reveal the terminal and run the following command:
-    - `sudo nano /var/lib/dietpi/dietpi-software/installed/chromium-autostart.sh`
-2. Add `-- -nocursor` to the end of the last line so it looks likes this:
+To hide the cursor in Chrome, use this one-liner to add `-- -nocursor` to the end of the autostart script's last line:

-    - `exec "$STARTX" "$FP_CHROMIUM" $CHROMIUM_OPTS "${URL:-https://dietpi.com/}" -- -nocursor`
+1. Close Chromium and return to the terminal with `ALT+F4`.
+2. Copy/Paste `sudo sed -i '$ s/$/ -- -nocursor/' /var/lib/dietpi/dietpi-software/installed/chromium-autostart.sh` into the terminal.

 If the display resolution wasn't properly detected, you can manually set it in `DietPi-Config`: